Carlos Batara – Immigration Lawyer header image

 More should have been done.

-Despite the political hoopla over the “new” family unity version of I-601 inadmissibility waivers, and the outpouring of praise for the Deferred Action For Childhood Arrivals (DACA) and now the Deferred Action For Parents of Americans (DAPA) programs, I have worried about the lack of back-up plans if and when the temporary measures are terminated.
+Despite the political hoopla over “new” family unity version of I-601 inadmissibility waivers, and the non-critical outpouring of praise for the DACA and DAPA programs, I have worried about the lack of back-up plans if and when the temporary measures are terminated.

 Paraphrasing the lyrics from Shealeigh’s “What Can I Say?” helps explain this view: